TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_setup.md

 Default shortcut: ``ctrl + ,``.
 - Goes to any entity
-- Goes to any field in the cosmos common state
+- Goes to any field in the cosmos common significant
 - Goes to any viewable

 ### Go to entity